Technion-Kishony-lab/quibbler/pyquibbler-documentations/docs/Introduction.rst

-*Quibbler* modifies standard functions and operators such that they can work directly with quib arguments, or with combinations of quibs and other objects, to create a *function quib*, whose function is to perform the indicated operation.
-Such Quibbler-supported functions, also called *quiby functions*, include many standard *Python*, *NumPy* and *Matplotlib* functions (see [full list[Quiby functions]]).
+*Quibbler* modifies standard functions and operators such that they can work directly with quib arguments, or with combinations of quibs and other objects, to create a *function quib*, a quib whose function is to perform the indicated operation.
+Such Quibbler-supported functions, also called *quiby functions*, include many standard *Python*, *NumPy* and *Matplotlib* functions (see :doc:`full list<Quiby functions>`).
 Operators, such as ``+``, ``-``, ``<``, ``>``, ``**``, ``@``, are also quiby, and so are all types of indexing including slicing, field access, and advanced indexing.
-We can therefore easily define a chained network of functional quibs using standard *Python* syntax.
+We can therefore easily define a chained network of function quibs using standard *Python* syntax.

 As a simple example, let’s start with an input quib ``z`` representing a numeric *NumPy* array: